a5a5aa555oo/rtl8723bs/README.md

 ### How To Use

-1. Install gcc, make, linux-headers and other packages required to build this driver
+1. Install gcc, make, linux-headers and other packages required to build this module

-2. Build and install the driver
+2. Build and install the module

 	* _In a traditional way_